dylanchen0114/blog_pages/_posts/2017-01-02-music-recommendations.md

   - Kaggel
 ---

+This post describes the 3rd place solution of "WSDM-KKBos-Music-Recommendations"

 ## Data Description

 In this task, you will be asked to predict the chances of a user listening to a song repetitively after the first observable listening event within a time window was triggered.
 If there are recurring listening event(s) triggered within a month after the user’s very first observable listening event, its target is marked 1, and 0 otherwise in the training set.
 The same rule applies to the testing set.